 In the event of a family break-up, only one of the qualifying applicants may use the original application.
-Remaining approved family members may submit a new application using the same date and time awarded to the original application and remain on the waiting list, provided the list is still open.
+When a family on the waiting list breaks up into two otherwise eligible families, only one of the new families may retain the original application date.
+Other former family members may make a new application with a new application date if the waiting list is open.